-Carla oversees four LSS senior living communities in the St. Louis area and leads the organization’s post-acute care strategy, including its participation in the Center for Medicare Services’ Bundled Payment for Care Improvement (BPCI) Model 3 program.
+Carla oversees four LSS assisted living communities in St. Louis in the St. Louis area and leads the organization’s post-acute care strategy, including its participation in the Center for Medicare Services’ Bundled Payment for Care Improvement (BPCI) Model 3 program.
 Under Carla’s leadership, the average length of stay in LSS’s REACH short stay rehab services program has been reduced by over 7 days — from 25-27 days to 18-20 days, while the hospital readmission rate has dropped from the 20-25+% range to the low teens and even single digits.
 At the same time, REACH guest satisfaction rate is in the 95+ percent range.

 “Carla is a master visionary who, after 30 plus years in health care, can still re-imagine new ways of care delivery that improve quality and reduce cost,” said Jake Bell, Chief Operating Officer for LSS.
 “She also has a tremendous ability to identify to grow talented young healthcare business professionals into tomorrow’s leaders in our organization.”

 “Carla is a role model for other women in healthcare, and she has forged a path that other healthcare organizations may want to consider as they groom women for leadership,” said chapter president Katherine Joslin, SVP Human Resources & Marketing, Bethesda Health Group, Inc.